booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _ - Resources are provisioned through an API_

 Yes.
-We use AWS cloudformation APIs
+We use AWS CloudFormation APIs

 _ - Resources are available in multiple regions_